 This article really had me reflecting on all the posts I’ve seen on Twitter, Facebook, and the comments I hear from people now and again about the inequality of earnings of those at the top and the “working class”.
 I’m not going to argue that executive pay is too high or too low.
 That’s a whole separate conversation.
 What I am going to say is that differences in income and purchasing power has no bearing on equality.

 Somehow, people have become convinced that equality should mean equality in income, pay, and benefits rather than opportunity.
-“All men are born equal” does not mean all men are born to receive equal pay.
-It means that all men are born to receive equal opportunity.
 It is what one does with those opportunities that will dictate income, pay, benefits, etc.